conan-io/conan-io.github.io/_posts/2025-11-17-how-to-use-sanitizers-in-your-conan-workflow.markdown

 build/Debug/example
 ```

+This example used `Unix Makefiles` generator with CMake, and the output binary is located in `build/Debug/example` according to the CMake presets layout.
+But may vary depending on your generator and configuration.

 The test application will run the `boost::json::parse_into()` function, which will reach a buffer overflow.
 When running the application, ASan should detect the error and report it:

 ```bash